For more details on the relevance of these ratios, please see this How Much Is Needed To Be Wealthy - The NUMBER.

 (For reference, Salary refers to gross salary just prior to early retirement in October, 2007.)

 Both #1 and #2 were directly correlated with how well our stock, bond, and CD investments returns.
-With the continued rebound of the market in Q1, our investments have also shown a good gain.
+With the poor performance of my company stock and the high proportion of cash, our portfolio returned less than the indices in Q1.

-I continue to have the same financial goals for 2010.
+I continue to have the same financial goals for 2011.
 Hopefully, the markets will continue to rebound in 2011, and allow our retirement investments to further recover.
-Otherwise, it's back to full time work I go :-)

 For more on Strategies and Plans, check back every Monday for a new segment.